Improvements? Suggestions? email email@example.com

 All code commits must have informative commit massage.
 The message should contain the 'why' while the diff is the what.

-Commit message for tasks file such as version_plan.txt can be just
+XXX yuval: cvsed is internal tool and this is in DNA Commit message for tasks file such as version_plan.txt can be

 updated when doing day-to-day updates.
 You can use

 When doing doing non trivial changes, write meaningful commit massage such as

 cvs checkout CVSROOT